qjvtenkroode/Hive/service.shelly/README.md

 # Shelly

 Service for all Shelly assets and configurations within the home automation system.
 Responsible for controlling and receiving state on all Shelly assets.
-Currently only works for shelly1 assets
+Currently only works for shelly1 and shelly1pm assets

 ## Endpoints